RomanKondr/Photogrammetry-human-mesh-refinement/README.md

 The pipeline is organised into several stages:

 ### 1. Mesh segmentation
-The input mesh is segmented into up to 13 anatomical regions using saliency-based analysis, Laplacian eigen-decomposition, and clustering.
+The input mesh is segmented into anatomical regions using saliency-based analysis, Laplacian eigen-decomposition, and clustering.
 These segments are then assigned to body parts such as the torso, arms, legs, and head using spatial heuristics.

 ### 2. Region-aware smoothing
 Instead of applying one global smoothing operation to the whole body, each body region is processed independently.
-This helps remove noise while avoiding unnecessary distortion of important anatomical structure.
+This helps reduce noise while avoiding unnecessary distortion of important anatomical structure.

+### 3. Baseline comparison with general smoothing
+As a baseline, the project also uses general Laplacian smoothing, similar to the kind of automatic smoothing available in tools such as Blender or MeshLab.
+This generic approach is useful for comparison, but it tends to flatten important anatomical detail.

-### 3. Facial landmark locking
+### 4. Facial landmark locking
-For the head region, 2D facial landmarks are detected with MediaPipe from a front-facing image.
-These landmarks are back-projected into 3D and used as anchor points during smoothing so that key facial features such as the eyes, nose, lips, and jawline remain stable.
+For the head region, 2D facial landmarks are detected from a front-facing image and used as anchor points during smoothing so that key facial features such as the eyes, nose, lips, and jawline remain more stable.

-### 4. Proportion measurement
+### 5. Proportion measurement
 After refinement, the system extracts anthropometric body measurements such as shoulder width, chest depth, waist width, hip depth, and limb length using geometric rules based on detected body markers.

 ## Results